MSc PalaeobiologyFind a programme

 Visit our programme catalogue for full details of the structure and unit content for our MSc in Palaeobiology.

 An upper second-class honours degree (or international equivalent) in geology, biological sciences, environmental sciences, archaeology, anthropology or a related discipline.
-Previous professional experience or qualifications can also be put forward for consideration as equivalent to the academic entry requirements given above.
-These will be considered on a case-by-case basis.

 See international equivalent qualifications on the International Office website.